Elsa Maxwell: References in popular culture

 In Action Comics, number 3 (1938) by Jerome Siegel and Joe Shuster a partygoer comments "Elsa Maxwell has nothing on Blakely when it comes to throwing a novel party".

 Lyricist Tom Adair referenced Maxwell in the song "Will You Still Be Mine" (first recorded by Tommy Dorsey in 1941).
 The song's fourth chorus has the following lines: "When Elsa's parties are no fun / When FDR declines to run / When Eleanor of 'My Day' is done / Will you still be mine?"

 In The Second Confession by Rex Stout, published in September 1949, Nero Wolfe's assistant Archie Goodwin references Elsa Maxwell after being congratulated for helping a more slender woman out of the pool.

 Elsa Maxwell was the name of Higa Jiga's goat that was used to test the sweet potato brandy in the 1956 movie Teahouse of the August Moon, starring Marlon Brando and Glenn Ford.

 In an episode of I Love Lucy titled "Housewarming", which originally aired on April 1, 1957, Ethel Mertz (Vivian Vance) derisively refers to Betty Ramsey (Mary Jane Croft) as "the Elsa Maxwell of Westport".

 In The Spy Went Dancing by Aline, Countess of Romanones (1991), Elsa Maxwell is mentioned as being a society hostess who held "fabulous parties" in 1947 New York.

+In Season 1, Episode 5 of The Adventures of Ozzie and Harriet, entitled The Halloween Party, Ozzie and his neighbor Thorny decide they are going to take over the planning and organizing of the annual neighborhood Halloween party.
+As Ozzie tells Harriet about their big plan, he notes: "And a well-planned party is a successful party."; to which Harriet responds: "Thank you, Elsa Maxwell."
+The episode originally aired on October 31, 1952.

 Elsa Maxwell was also referred to by JFK impersonator Vaughn Meader on The First Family LP (1962).
 On track 15, "Saturday Night, Sunday Morning", Maxwell calls President Kennedy (Meader) to see if he and Jackie (Naomi Brossart) would be interested in going to a party she was hosting that evening.
 The President, however, politely declines because he is too embarrassed to admit that he and the First Lady have not already made Saturday night plans themselves.

 In Season 6 Episode 31 of Leave It to Beaver ("The Poor Loser"), June jokingly refers to herself as "a regular Elsa Maxwell."

 In Season 1 Episode 31 of The Beverly Hillbillies ("The Clampetts Entertain") which originally aired on April 24, 1963, the character Martin Van Ransohoff mentions Perle Mesta and Elsa Maxwell.

+Elsa Maxwell in Venice in 1925 is depicted in Laurie R. King's novel Island of the Mad.

+In Sunset Boulevard (1950), Jack Webb’s character refers to himself as the “Elsa Maxwell of assistant directors.”